Application Guidance

 Statement 2: Impact and Policy (200-300 words)

-The OCPP scholarships will enable scholars from the South Pacific to undertake an MSc, harnessing their regional knowledge to help develop solutions to marine environmental problems.
+The OCPP scholarships will enable scholars from the awarding country to undertake an MSc, harnessing their regional knowledge to help develop solutions to marine environmental problems.

 Your statement should consider the following questions:

-- Demonstrate how your MSc training and research that you are planning to undertake will have an impact on the Solomon Islands/Vanuatu.
-For example how will it contribute to the aims of the Solomon Islands and Vanuatu marine science policies?
+• Demonstrate how your MSc training and research that you are planning to undertake will have an impact on the awarding country.

 Statement 3: Personal Development (200-300 words)